apis-and-processors/processor-tools/README.md

 ## Motivation

 In designing the [api-processor](https://github.com/apis-and-processors/api-processor) I needed a way to look at a given class and resolve all of it's potential types and then compare those types to their runtime implementations passed in by the end user.
-While libraries like [guava](https://github.com/google/guava) and [typetools](https://github.com/jhalterman/typetools) do type-related work, and indeed the former is used here to some extent, I required a different approach that had built in support for comparing classes with potentially N number of types.
+While libraries like [guava](https://github.com/google/guava) and [typetools](https://github.com/jhalterman/typetools) do type-related work I required a different approach that had built in support for comparing potentially N number of types to some other class with N number of types.

 Futhermore I needed a way to work with primitives in a type-esque related way and to be able to convert said primitives to their boxed types and then back again with ease.